-I believe that the Johnson-Cardin Foster Care Independence Act that passed the House in June is a very important step in address-
+I believe that the Johnson-Cardin Foster Care Independence Act that passed the House in June is a very important step in addressing the needs of many of our children aging out of foster care.

 I appreciate the Chairman's sponsorship and introduction of his own bill, and I join my colleagues in advocating expeditious consideration so that we can begin implementing these changes to the current system as soon as possible.
 It is vitally important to have this bill to the President before we adjourn for this first session, Mr. Chairman.